Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Final results

 The total scheme-dependent piece for $\eta^+$ regulator is then

-Note that, we have used the fact that the part of the integrand symmetric with respect to $z\leftrightarrow (1\!-\!z)$ gives a non-zero contribution to the integral over $z$.
+Note that, we have used the fact that only the part of the integrand symmetric with respect to $z\leftrightarrow (1\!-\!z)$ gives a non-zero contribution to the integral over $z$.

 At this stage, we have the longitudinal photon cross section (or equivalently $F_L$) at NLO expressed in terms of subtracted dipoles and tripole operators in the $\eta^+$ scheme.
 These operators depend on the scale $\nu^+$, and in addition, there is an explicit dependence on $\nu^+$ in the coefficient of the operator in the NLO contribution \eqref{sigma_L_total_scheme_dep_eta_plus_1}.
-Similarly as the $\mu$ dependence in standard perturbative calculations, the dependence on $\nu^+$ in the NLO coefficient and in the dipole operator in the LO contribution are compensating each other thanks to the evolution equation \eqref{BK_dipole_plus} for the dipole, so that the cross section is independent of $\nu^+$, up to NNLO contributions (corresponding here to order $\aem \as^2$ in the photon-target cross section).
+Similarly as the $\mu$ dependence in standard perturbative calculations, the dependence on $\nu^+$ in the NLO coefficient and the dependence on $\nu^+$ in the dipole operator in the LO contribution are compensating each other thanks to the evolution equation \eqref{BK_dipole_plus} for the dipole, so that the cross section is independent of $\nu^+$, up to NNLO contributions (corresponding here to order $\aem \as^2$ in the photon-target cross section, or to order $\as^2$ in the $F_L$ structure function).

 Finally, it remains to discuss the choice of scale $\nu^+$ in practical applications.
-But first, let us note that for dimensional and symmetry reasons, the subtracted dipole operator, evaluated in the state of a hadronic or nuclear target of large momentum $P^-$, should depend on $\nu^+$ through a combination of the type $2P^- \nu^+/Q_0^2$, with $Q_0$ a typical transverse scale associated with the target, for example its mass or its initial saturation scale (in the case of a dense target).
+But first, let us note that for dimensional and symmetry reasons, the subtracted dipole operator, evaluated in the state of a hadronic or nuclear target of large momentum $P^-$, should depend on $\nu^+$ through a combination of the type $2P^- \nu^+/Q_0^2$, with $Q_0$ a typical scale associated with the target, for example its mass or its initial saturation scale (in the case of a dense target).
 Hence, $Q_0^2/(2P^-)$ is the typical value of $\nu^+$ at which one can set the initial condition for the B-JIMWLK evolution \eqref{BK_dipole_plus} along $\nu^+$.

 From Eq.~\eqref{sigma_L_total_scheme_dep_eta_plus_1}, it is clear that a natural choice $\nu_f^+$ for the value of $\nu^+$ scale in our result for cross section at NLO is

 with a constant ${\cal C}$ of order one, in order to prevent a potentially large logarithm in Eq.~\eqref{sigma_L_total_scheme_dep_eta_plus_1}.
 One could include as well the factor $\sqrt{z(1\!-\!z)}$ in the definition of $\nu_f^+$.
 However, the phase space at $z\rightarrow 0$ or $z\rightarrow 1$ is suppressed by the factor $z(1\!-\!z)$ in the first line of Eq.~\eqref{sigma_L_total_scheme_dep_eta_plus_1}.
 Hence, including a factor $\sqrt{z(1\!-\!z)}$ or not in the definition of $\nu_f^+$ should not make a difference in the case of the $F_L$ structure function in terms of large log resummation.
 It would only complicate numerical studies.